ben-wes/espd/README.txt

 the connection, you can load a test patch on the esp, by sending the message "pd begin-new poodle .", then the contents of the patch, then "pd end-new" .
-Whether you do this or rely on a pre-compiled patch, you can send messages to any named object (such as a "receive") on the ESP32 board.
+Whether you do this or rely on a pre-compiled patch, you can send messages to any named object (such as a "receive") on the ESP32 board

 To send a patch over wifi, you must compile and load espd on the board, boot the board, and then run a patch on the host computer that waits for the board to